woossi0/suite/docs/usermanual/source/installation/linux/centos/suite.rst

 #.
 Ensure the old (2.x) version of the OpenGeo Suite is running.

 #.
 Make sure that your PostgreSQL binaries are on the path.
-By default they should be located in ``/usr/bin`` butyour installation may vary.
+By default they should be located in ``/usr/bin`` but your installation may vary.
 To test that this is set up correctly, open a Command Prompt and type ``psql --version``.
 If you receive an error, find the binaries and update the ``PATH`` environment variable.

 #.
 Change user to the ``postgres`` user.